 Tamara Fraizer is a Principal in Fish & Richardson’s Silicon Valley office in California.
-Her practice emphasizes patent litigation and spans the realms of biology and information technology.
-She has litigated in numerous federal district courts, and has also tried cases in the US International Trade Commission and participated in reexamination at the USPTO.
+Her practice emphasizes patent litigation and spans the realms of the life sciences and information technology.
+She has litigated in numerous federal district courts, and has also tried cases in the US International Trade Commission and participated in proceedings before the USPTO.

 Dr. Fraizer began her career as an academic researcher and lecturer in population biology, with emphasis on statistics and computer modeling.
 She has maintained her technical interests in bioinformatics, data analysis, and software, and, as a registered patent attorney, has prosecuted patents in these areas.
-She has studied and is interested in open source issues.
-She is also following developments in personalized medicine, and has assessed and speaks on the role that intellectual property plays in developing and protecting the use of information in healthcare.
+She is actively following developments in personalized medicine and digital health, and has assessed and speaks on the role that intellectual property plays in these developing areas.

 As a litigator at Fish & Richardson, Dr. Fraizer crosses practice boundaries.
-She has litigated cases in the life sciences involving genetic engineering, biochemistry, and physiology.
-She has also litigated cases focused on electronic devices involving computer code, electronic circuitry, and mechanical design issues.
+She is knowledgeable about the health care and software industries, and enjoys working with companies in these sectors.
+She has litigated cases in the life sciences involving genetic engineering, biochemistry, and physiology, as well as those focused on electronic devices involving computer code, electronic circuitry, and mechanical design issues.
 For example, Dr. Fraizer has handled patent infringement cases involving:

 - Biomedical devices